-- 14. The parties finalized a CBA. - 15.
-On or about July 15, 2015, the parties agreed on an Interim Agreement. - 16.
-The Interim Agreement stated that the LVPOA agreed to reimburse the City for all hours used to conduct union business, and such reimbursement shall be at the agreed upon hourly rate of \$65/hour. - 17.
-Further, said agreement shall become effective upon ratification of the CBA by the parties and shall continue until an agreement is executed by all parties or until such time there is a legal adjudication of this matter, including, but not limited to, an arbitration decision or a decision rendered by this Board. - 18.
+14. The parties finalized a CBA.

+15. On or about July 15, 2015, the parties agreed on an Interim Agreement.

+6 16.
+The Interim Agreement stated that the LVPOA agreed to reimburse the City for all hours 7 used to conduct union business, and such reimbursement shall be at the agreed upon hourly rate of \$65/hour.

+9 17.
+Further, said agreement shall become effective upon ratification of the CBA by the 10 parties and shall continue until an agreement is executed by all parties or until such time there is a legal 11 adjudication of this matter, including, but not limited to, an arbitration decision or a decision rendered 12 by this Board.

+13 18.
 On November 24, 2014, this Board issued its order in the matter of Serv.
-Employees of Int'l Union, Local 1107 v.
-Clark County, Case No. 2015-011, Item No. 810 (2015). - 19.
-On June 22, 2016, the Eighth Judicial District issued its decision and reversed Item 810, in part, while upholding other portions of that decision Clark County v.
+Employees of 14 Int'l Union, Local 1107 v.
+Clark County, Case No. 2015-011, Item No. 810 (2015).

+15 19.
+On June 22, 2016, the Eighth Judicial District issued its decision and reversed Item 810, 16 in part, while upholding other portions of that decision - Clark County v.
 Nevada Local Gov't Employee-Mgmt.
-Relations Bd., Case No. A-15-728412-J (2016). - 20.
-Thereafter, the Board issued its decision in a new matter, Police Officers Ass'n of the Clark County Sch.
+Relations Bd., Case No. A-15-728412-J (2016).

+20. Thereafter, the Board issued its decision in a new matter, Police Officers Ass'n of the 18 Clark County Sch.
 Dist. v.
 Clark County Sch.
-Dist., Case No. 2015-031, Item No. 816 (2016) in which it adopted and found persuasive certain portions the district court order that reversed Item No. 810. - 21.
-Valenzuela testified that there "was not a limit on the number of hours that would be approved" under the "reasonable amount of time" words that previously existed in the parties prior CBA. - 22.
-Valenzuela, who was involved in negotiations, testified that she did not have any recollection of any discussion relative to the amount of money specifically being targeted to change the terms from a reasonable amount of union hours to 1,800. - 23.
-Edwards provided similar testimony stating that there were no discussions at any time during the negotiations as to what specific amount was payable for that specific adjustment. - 24.
-While Edwards testified that he believes it was generally discussed and it was all part of the process, no testimony was presented showing was specific and actual concessions were made in exchange for union leave time.
+Dist., Case No. 2015-031, Item No. 816 (2016) in which 19 it adopted and found persuasive certain portions the district court order that reversed Item No. 810.
+20

+21. Valenzuela testified that there "was not a limit on the number of hours that would be 21 approved" under the "reasonable amount of time" words that previously existed in the parties prior 22 CBA.
+23

+22. Valenzuela, who was involved in negotiations, testified that she did not have any 24 recollection of any discussion relative to the amount of money or value of concessions being targeted to 25 change the terms from a reasonable amount of union hours to 1,800.
+26

+23. Edwards provided similar testimony stating that there were no discussions at any time 27 during the negotiations as to what amount was payable for that adjustment.
+28

+1 24.
+While Edwards testified that he believes it was generally discussed and it was all part of 2 the process, no testimony was presented showing the value concessions were made in exchange for 3 union leave time.

-- 25. Valenzuela testified that under the MOU with the 1,800 hours cap "[t]here was a limit" that could have been approved but under the old language there was no limit to the number of hours that could have been approved. - 26.
-Complainant failed to present any evidence of actual and specific concessions made in exchange for union leave time. - 27.
-If any of the foregoing findings is more appropriately construed as a conclusion of law, it may be so construed.
+4 25.
+Valenzuela clarified that under the MOU with the 1,800 hours cap "[t]here was a limit" 5 that could have been approved but under the old language there was no limit to the number of hours that 6 could have been approved.